whdcumt/BlurDetection/README.md

 python main.py <image_directory> --display --testing
 ```
 ## Usage
 Usage of this as  a submodule is simple, just clone into your projects directory (or preferably add as a git submodule), and your ready to go.
-Below
+Below is an example code usage.
+Under some circumstances manual tuning of the
-is an example code usage.
+threshold value may be required to achieve good results.

 ```python
 import os